jesperlndqvst/plain-news/README.md

 # plain-news
-a news feed with fake news articles in PHP
+A news feed with fake news articles in PHP.

+# Installation
+Open a php server in your terminal and use your web browser to run the program.